 Background

 In recent months, there has been much media attention turned to Ensign Peak Advisors, an investment arm of The Church of Jesus Christ of Latter-day Saints.
-From 1997 to 2019, Ensign Peak Advisors had used subsidiary companies in its reports to the Securities and Exchange Commission (SEC), to avoid publicly disclosing the full amount of its investment portfolio.
+From around 2000 to 2019, Ensign Peak Advisors had used subsidiary companies in its reports to the Securities and Exchange Commission (SEC), to avoid publicly disclosing the nature and extent of its investment portfolio.
 In 2019, a former employee of Ensign Peak Advisors filed a complaint with the SEC and told the press.
-The Church and Ensign Peak Advisors have since come into compliance and were recently assessed a total fine of $5,000,000 by the SEC.
+The Church and Ensign Peak Advisors have since come into compliance and were recently assessed a total fine of $5 million by the SEC.

 Here are some links with background info:

-As with any failing, individuals and media outlets hostile to the Church of Jesus Christ (or to organized religion in general) have spun this story in the most negative light they can cast.
-As a result, many members and friends of the Church have been troubled or upset.
+As could be expected, individuals and media outlets opposed to the Church of Jesus Christ (or to organized religion in general) have spun this story in a negative light, causing many members and friends of the Church to become troubled or upset.
 At the core of these feelings are three facts, which I don’t dispute:

 - The Church of Jesus Christ of Latter-day Saints has a lot of invested wealth (Ensign Peak’s holdings are valued around $37 billion).

-- Church leadership wanted to avoid publicly disclosing the extent of this wealth.
+- Church leadership wanted to avoid publicly disclosing either the extent of this wealth or how it was invested, or both.

-- To avoid public disclosure, Church leadership instructed or authorized Ensign Peak Advisors to meet their filing requirements in a way that skirted around the law.
+- To avoid public disclosure, Church leadership instructed or authorized Ensign Peak Advisors to meet their filing requirements in a way that skirted around the law and was ultimately deemed illegal.

 What I do dispute in this post are some of the claims and arguments that people derive from these facts: